yourjelly/odoo/doc/howtos/rdtraining/12_sprinkles.rst

 .. warning:: Same field multiple times in a view

-    Always add a field only **once** in a view.
+    Always add a field only **once** in a list or a form view.
 Adding it multiple times is simply not supported.

 List Order
 ==========